viewflex/scarab/README.md

 ![start](start.png)

-Each suite starts it's tally with a fresh "stack" of betting amounts, by default [1, 2, 2, 3, 3, 4] - the first and last numbers combine to determine the next bet to be placed.
+Each suite starts its tally with a fresh "stack" of betting amounts, by default [1, 2, 2, 3, 3, 4] - the first and last numbers combine to determine the next bet to be placed.
 Upon a winning spin, that number is added to the end of the tally, and for a loss, those first and last numbers in the tally are removed.
+When a tally is empty or there is not enough left for the minimum bet, it is refreshed with a new stack.
+The game keeps track of the amount invested in each suite, and also provides aggregate statistics.

-By default, the French La Partage rule is applied for zero, which returns to the player half of the bet, decreasing the house edge with a French wheel by half; these are the best odds to be found in roulette - this simulation does not include an option for an American style wheel (which adds a double-zero) because the odds are stacked too heavily against the player.
+By default, the French La Partage rule is applied for zero, which returns to the player half of the bet, decreasing the house edge with a French wheel by half; these are the best odds to be found in roulette - this simulation does not include an option for playing with the American style wheel (which adds a double-zero) because the odds are stacked too heavily against the player.

+Configuration also includes a threshold for "harvesting" a suite's winnings above a given amount, putting that sum aside and taking it out of play.
+You may also configure thresholds for stopping play upon hitting a maximum win or loss for any suite.
+Using these configuration variables allows modification and fine-tuning of the betting strategy, supporting flexible experimentation.

 ## Project setup

+After downloading the repository, navigate to that directory and install dependencies.

 ```
 npm install
 ```